igvteam/juicebox.js/docs/OAuth.md

 (e.g. juicebox) permission to access resources the user has been granted permission to access.
 This permission is granted via an encrypted access token returned to the calling application.
-This token is then added to reqeusts for the protected resource, and used by the server to check permissions.
+This token is then added to an _Authorization: bearer header_ for all requests for the protected resource, and used by the server to check permissions.

 juicebox.js supports the OAuth II standard,  used by many public